 Steven Spielberg’s alien invasion epic offers a boldly personal take on a contemporary global crisis.

 Tom Cruise has been many things – bartender, hustler, maverick, self-help huckster, super-spy, unicorn whisperer and vampire to name a few – but before 2005 he’d never been a dad.
 At least not in any real sense.
 The closest he’d come on-screen was 2002’s Minority Report, but his character’s son appears only briefly in flashback.
 Which meant that when War of the Worlds was released in the summer of ’05, audiences had no preconception of Cruise as a parent – it opened a month after he gave that Oprah interview but a full 10 weeks before Cruise and then girlfriend Katie Holmes publicly announced they were expecting their first child.

 If the role of Ray Ferrier was at the time anomalous in Cruise’s career, however, the opposite was true for director Steven Spielberg.
-Fatherhood is a recurring motif in virtually all his films, from the first true summer blockbuster, Jaws, right through to his most recent, The BFG.
+Fatherhood is a recurring motif in virtually all his films, from the first true summer blockbuster, Jaws, right through to The BFG.
 Spielberg himself has spoken about how his own father’s emotional distance affected him as a child, and he continues to consciously explore themes of paternal absence, neglect and reconciliation in his work.
 But unlike E.T., Indiana Jones and the Last Crusade and Hook, each of which gauges the impact of the estranged father figure from the child’s point of view, War of the Worlds is told from the father’s.
 For all Cruise’s known qualities as an all-action A-list movie star, his tacit paternal inexperience played a big part in the film’s success.

 Kathleen Kennedy, one of the producers on War of the Worlds, has since recalled that Spielberg told her not to “freak out when you look at the script.
 Just recognise that there are three people in the movie – that’s the heart of the film, and every now and then 1,000 people are running around in the background.”
 Indeed, you could remove the aliens altogether and the core of the story – what it’s really about – would remain intact.